CaterpillarDev/blog/Content/Posts/KeychainPasswordStorage.md

 Here we can see conversion between provided attributes in a more user-friendly form, as defined in `PasswordAttributes` to API specific `storeAttributes`.
 When designing an API like this one, you should always define the outside-facing things as simple as possible and deal with complexity inside.
 That's why we are hiding everything related to `kSec`.

+## Keychain storing

-Now we can create a simple struct which will do storing password to `Keychain`, as well as check if it was successful or not :
+Now we can create a simple struct which will do storing to `Keychain` independent of type we are storing, as well as check if it was successful or not :

 ```swift
 struct StorageService {